 Running a business is a transferable skill – that people don’t transfer often enough

-We work with many owner-managed businesses and in each and every one of them the MD is a practitioner of something (recruitment, SEO, antique restoration) who has also learned how to run a business.
+We work with many owner-managed businesses and in each and every one of them the MD is a practitioner of something (recruitment, retail, antique restoration) who has also learned how to run a business.

 What have they had to learn?

 - Hiring / firing, team-building

 - That the world doesn’t owe you a living

 You can’t get this experience in a classroom, you can’t get it working for other people but, boy, is it valuable.

 So why don’t people who have built up these skills transfer them into other businesses?

 Of course you do see plenty of examples of knowledge transfer.
 People become consultants, non-exec directors, mentors, coaches.
 Call it what you will – it’s passing on experience.
 Nothing wrong with that.